Erik Kramer: Post-playing career

-In the months following the event, a woman named Courtney Baird convinced Kramer to marry her, despite Kramer admittedly having the mental capacity of a preschooler at the time, and the courts consented to the marriage.
+In the months following the event, a woman named Cortney Baird convinced Kramer to marry her despite Kramer admittedly having the mental capacity of a preschooler at the time and the courts consented to the marriage.
 However, per legal documents obtained by TMZ Sports, Kramer said he "suffered a traumatic brain injury" after attempting suicide in 2015 that "left him with a lack of mental capacity to legally consent to marriage."

 On June 13, 2018, Baird called police and reported Kramer had committed domestic violence.
-In February 2020, Los Angeles County dropped the domestic violence charges against Kramer, but Baird was arrested and charged with 12 felonies, including counts of elder abuse, identity theft and forgery.
+In February 2020, Los Angeles County dropped the domestic violence charges against Kramer but Baird was arrested and charged with 12 felonies, including counts of elder abuse, identity theft and forgery.
 In petitioning to have his marriage annulled, Kramer said Baird stole $50,000 from him before they were married.
 Kramer added that Baird "exerted undue influence upon me to convince me, given my weakened mental state, that her actions were not wrongful" before the couple got married in 2016.
-On January 28, 2019, a Superior Court judge in Los Angeles nullified the marriage.
+On January 28, 2019, a Superior Court judge in Los Angeles annulled the marriage.

 Kramer eventually regained his mental faculties in 2020, describing the event as a "wak(ing) up."
-The extensive rehabilitation also cured Kramer of his long-existing depression, to the point where he now, as of 2021, lives a largely normal life.
+The extensive rehabilitation also cured Kramer of his long-existing depression to the point where he now, as of 2021, lives a largely normal life.

+Kramer wrote a book with journalist William Croyle, The Ultimate Comeback: Surviving a Suicide Attempt, Conquering Depression and Living with a Purpose.